Nic-Wallace/killer-cats/README.md

 - **Verification**

-    - At the end of the welcome screen, the user is prompted to verify their humanity.
+    - At the end of the welcome screen, if the user selects `game`, they are prompted to verify their humanity.
 This is a fun feature, reinforcing the game narrative of "killer cats".

 ![screenshot](documentation/feature01.png)